Reikon95/poker-pal/README.md

 # PokerPal

-PokerPal is a way to learn to play poker better by helping you understand outcomes.
+PokerPal will be a way to learn to play poker better by helping you understand outcomes.

-Using it, you can:
+Planned features:

 - Learn the rules of the game
 - Understand what hands to play, and when to do so